 Achievements

-• Received Board approval in 2021 to update the County’s Solid Waste Ordinance and Non-Exclusive Franchise Agreement with waste haulers to require recycling of designated organic materials and expand collection of these materials.
+• Updated the County’s Solid Waste Ordinance and Non-Exclusive Franchise Agreement with waste haulers in 2021 to require recycling of designated organic materials and expand collection of these materials.

-• Received Board approval in 2022 to adopt the Organic Materials Ordinance Update, an ordinance amendment for composting standards in the unincorporated area.
+• Completed an Organic Materials Ordinance Update in 2022, an ordinance amendment for composting standards in the unincorporated area.

 • Established an Edible Food Recovery Subcommittee, as part of the regionwide Integrated Waste Management Technical Advisory Committee to coordinate edible food recovery efforts across many stakeholder groups.

-• County contractors and staff conducted 183 presentations for 6,384 unincorporated businesses, residents, and students covering topics such as recycling, composting, and food waste reduction.
+• County contractors and staff regulary conduct community outreach, educational presentations, site visits, and programs with unincorporated businesses, residents, and schools/students covering topics such as recycling, composting, and food waste reduction.

 In Progress